ACME Configuration#

 directives within all Set up request handling and ACME callbacks: This is required to verify

-keys are made available as embedded variables
+certificates and keys available as embedded variables

 that can be used in configuration to populate